 Ьu business name.
-Fa Facility Address: Α. A. WORKPLACE POLICIES AND PRACT (CHECK ALL THAT APPLY TO THE FA ☐ Everyone who can carry out their work du ties from home has been directed to do so. ☐ Vulnerable staff (those above age 65, those be done from home whenever possible. se with chronic health conditions) are assigned work that can from home.
-Consider offering workers, doc tent possible to increase opportunities for employees to work cents, interns, and volunteer staff who request modified duties tomers and other employees (e.g., managing inventory rather ministrative needs through telework). ☐ Alternate, staggered or shift schedules ha ve been instituted to maximize physical distancing. "employees") have been told not to come COVID-19.
-Employees understand to follo cents, interns and volunteers; referred to collectively as to work if sick, or if they are exposed to a person who has w the Long Beach Health Officer Orders for self-isolation and e policies have been reviewed and modified to ensure that tay home due to illness. to receive that would make it finan government programs supporting s employee's sick leave rights under ment-sponsored leave benefits the employee may be entitled cially easier to stay at home.
-See additional information on ick leave and worker's compensation for COVID19, including the Families First Coronavirus Response Act and employee's nefits and presumption of the work-relatedness of COVID-19 or Order N-62-20 ☐ Upon being informed that one or more el mployees test positive for, or has symptoms consistent with
+Fa Facility Address: Α. A. WORKPLACE POLICIES AND PRACTICE (CHECK ALL THAT APPLY TO THE FAC ☐ Everyone who can carry out their work duties from home has been directed to do so. ☐ Vulnerable staff (those above age 65, those volume be done from home whenever possible. vith chronic health conditions) are assigned work that can from home.
+Consider offering workers, docen t possible to increase opportunities for employees to work s, interns, and volunteer staff who request modified duties hers and other employees (e.g., managing inventory rather histrative needs through telework). ☐ Alternate, staggered or shift schedules have peen instituted to maximize physical distancing.
+All employees (including paid staff, docents, interns and volunteers; referr "employees") have been told not to come to work if sick, or if they are exposed COVID-19.
+Employees understand to follow the Long Beach Health Officer Order quarantine, if applicable.
+Workplace leave policies have been reviewed and memployees are not penalized when they stay home due to illness. work if sick, or if they are exposed to a person who has ne Long Beach Health Officer Orders for self-isolation and olicies have been reviewed and modified to ensure that to receive that would make it financia government programs supporting sick employee's sick leave rights under the t-sponsored leave benefits the employee may be entitled ly easier to stay at home.
+See additional information on eave and worker's compensation for COVID19, including Families First Coronavirus Response Act and employee's ts and presumption of the work-relatedness of COVID-19 Order N-62-20 ☐ Upon being informed that one or more empl oyees test positive for, or has symptoms consistent with